 The incentive fee payable by us to MCC Advisors may create an incentive for MCC Advisors to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement.
 The way in which the incentive fee payable to MCC Advisors is determined, which is calculated separately in two components as a percentage of the interest and other ordinary income in excess of a quarterly minimum hurdle rate and as a percentage of the realized gain on invested capital, may encourage MCC Advisors to use leverage or take additional risk to increase the return on our investments.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor the holders of our common stock, including investors in this offering, securities convertible into our common stock or warrants representing rights to purchase our common stock or securities convertible into our common stock.
-In addition, MCC Advisors receives the incentive fee based, in part, upon net capital gains realized on our investments.
-Unlike the portion of the incentive fee based on net capital gains.
+The use of leverage may magnify the potential for gain or loss on amounts invested.
+The use of leverage is considered a speculative technique.
+If we borrow from banks or other lenders, we would expect that such lenders will seek recovery against our assets in the event of a default and these lenders likely will have claims on our investments.
+Unlike the portion of the incentive fee based on our investments.
+Unlike the portion of the incentive fee based on our investments is no minimum level of gain applicable to the portion of the incentive fee based on net capital gains.
 As a result, MCC Advisors may have an incentive to invest more in investments that are likely to result in capital gains as compared to income producing securities.
 This practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.

 We may invest, to the extent permitted by law, in the securities and instruments of other investment companies, including private funds, and, to the extent we so invest, we will bear our ratable share of any such investment company's expenses, including management and performance fees.
 We will also remain obligated to pay management and incentive fees to MCC Advisors with respect to the assets invested in the securities and instruments of other investment companies.
-With respect to each of these investments, each of our common stockholders will bear his or her share of the management and incentive fee of MCC Advisors as well as indirectly bear the management and performance fees and other expenses of any investment companies in which we invest.
+With respect to each of these investments, each of our common stockholders will bear his or her share of the management and incentive fees of MCC Advisors as well as indirectly bear the management and performance fees.